tonethar/IGME-330-Master/notes/HW-canvas-helpers.md

-# HW - Canvas Artwork with "Helper" Functions
+# HW - Canvas Procedural Artwork with "Helper" Functions

 ## I. Overview & Requirements
 - In this assignment you will begin to build a library of canvas "helper" functions, and then test them by creating a simple procedural work of art.
 These functions will come in very handy once you begin to work on the Audio Visualizer project.